HugoCortell/vs_rptts/api_example_mod/modding_api.md

 UsingRPTTS = api.ModLoader.IsModSystemEnabled("RPTTS.RPTTSAPI");
 if (UsingRPTTS) { RPTTSAPI = api.ModLoader.GetModSystem("RPTTS.RPTTSAPI"); }
 ```
-With this, you'll hyave a boolean to verify that RPTTS is present (and can gate logic based on that), as well as a reference to the API itself.<br>
+With this, you'll have a boolean to verify that RPTTS is present (and can gate logic based on that), as well as a reference to the API itself.<br>
 Now you can go straight to using RPTTS by calling our API.
 Simple, wasn't it?

 Keep in mind that if you screw up with a dynamic binding, it can cause crashes.
 Make sure you get the names right and gate logic appropriately.